Resume

 • Mourning a Dissertation, ACPA 2017: Columbus, Ohio

-• An exploration of the lived experiences of college students with disabilities, A Midwest 2016 Kansas City, Missouri
+• An exploration of the lived experiences of college students with disabilities, ACPA Midwest 2016 Kansas City, Missouri

 • Brown bag presentation: Lived experiences of college students with disabilities, McKendree University Lebanon, Illinois October 2016